Sex Addiction and Porn Addiction Therapy

 About Me

 As an experienced sex addiction and porn addiction therapist, I have worked with hundreds of clients struggling with sexual compulsivity.
 A prominent expert in both the sex therapy and sex addiction fields, I am often approached by the media for advice on sex and relationship issues.
 I have been featured in Marie Claire, Men's Health, Women's Health, Top Sante, Glamour, Look and Woman magazines, as well as BBC Radio Five Live's 'Men's Hour'.
 My first book, Three in a Bed: Conversations with a Sex Therapist, was published by Harper Collins in January 2016.
 I co-edited the Routledge International Handbook of Sexual Addiction, published by Taylor and Francis in 2017, and have also written a number of academic papers on the treatment of sex addiction, which have been published in the Journal of Sexual Addiction and Compulsivity, the BACP Private Practice Journal and the BACP Healthcare Counselling and Psychotherapy Journal.
-At present, I am writing a sex addiction and porn addiction self-help book that can be used by clients alongside therapy.

 In 2017, I was very honoured to win the 'Psychosexual Therapist of the Year (UK)' award in the prestigious GHP Women in Health Awards.